‘Too scared’: How Nepal violence is still hurting India border trade

 The repercussions of the violence are being felt even in far-off cities that supply goods to shopkeepers in the border areas.

-Muzzaffarpur in Bihar, around 140km (88 miles) from the Raxaul border, is a hub of lac bangles, or lahati as they are known locally.
+Muzzaffarpur in Bihar, about 140km (88 miles) from the Raxaul border, is a hub of lac bangles, or lahati, as they are known locally.

 The city supplies these bangles – made from the lac resin in a range of colours and patterns – in large quantities to businesses in border areas for sale in Nepal.